 In a person with sleep apnea, what causes the rises and falls in oxygen saturation of arterial blood during sleep?

 Sleep apnea: Sleep apnea is defined as stopping breathing for 10 seconds.
 During that time, the body is not getting any oxygen.
 In addition , there can be instances that last less than 10 seconds, or where a less than adequate effort to breath is attempted.
 These also reduce the oxygen intake. ...Read more

-Measure CO level: An arterial blood gas measures the blood pH (normal 7.40), po2 (partial pressure of oxygen), pco2, partial pressure of co2 and the bicarbonate level is calculated.
+Measure CO level: An arterial blood gas measures the blood pH (normal 7.40), po2 (partial pressure of oxygen), pco2, partial pressure of co2 and the bicarbonate (sodium bicarbonate) level is calculated.
 Smoking increases carboxyhemoglobin level with carbon monoxide binding to the hemoglobin displacing oxygen.
 The po2 is unaffected by carbon monoxide but the hemoglobin delivers carbon monoxide (a poison) to tissues instead of oxygen. ...Read more

 Yes: As the name implies, an arterial blood gas is when they check your gas levels (oxygen and carbon dioxide) from the blood in your arteries.
 Therefore, you must be stuck with a needle in your artery (usually the radial artery for an adult).
 The only time you wouldn't be stuck for it is if you already have a special IV line (arterial line) in place - but then you're most likely in the icu. ...Read more